-As a business owner, you should give your team ample opportunities to raise Health & Safety questions and take an active role in ensuring everyone on site remains safe.
-One way many trade businesses tackle this is through toolbox meetings (also called toolbox talks).
+As a business owner, you should give your team ample opportunities to raise Health & Safety (H&S) questions and take an active role in ensuring everyone on site remains safe.
+One way trade businesses tackle this is through toolbox meetings (also called toolbox talks).

-A toolbox meeting is an informal daily or weekly chat, usually done on-site, about the work that will be done that week.
+A toolbox meeting is an informal daily or weekly chat, usually done on-site, about the jobs to be done that week.
 Your team can raise any concerns they have, as well as discuss incidents that have happened since the last talk.